Robinpig/Note/docs/CS/Java/Spring/Transaction.md

 The Spring Framework’s declarative transaction management is made possible with Spring aspect-oriented programming (AOP).
 The combination of AOP with transactional metadata yields an AOP proxy that uses a TransactionInterceptor in conjunction with an appropriate PlatformTransactionManager implementation to drive transactions around method invocations.

-Conceptually, calling a method on a transactional proxy looks like this…​
+Conceptually, calling a method on a transactional proxy looks like this:

 ![](https://docs.spring.io/spring-framework/docs/4.2.x/spring-framework-reference/html/images/tx.png)